Staacks/inkkeys/README.md

 ## Gallery

 ![Original design](img/original.jpg?raw=true "Original design as presented on there.oughta.be with the 3d printing files from this repository.")
+Original design as presented on there.oughta.be with the 3d printing files from this repository.

 ![Original design](img/john_mat_roland.jpg?raw=true "Design by John, Mat and Roland from the UK.
 The case was CNC milled from beech with a similarly machined clear perspex lid.")
+Design by John, Mat and Roland from the UK.
+The case was CNC milled from beech with a similarly machined clear perspex lid.